nmajor/nmajor-src/_posts/2018-08-23-access-and-refresh-token-handling-with-redux.md

 It seems to be pretty functional and reliable so far.
 I'll be sure to update this article if I discover any problems or brittleness with this implementation.

-If you notice any mistakes in here, or if you have any ideas on how to improve this setup, please let me know in the comments. :)
+If you notice any mistakes in here, or if you have any ideas on how to improve this setup, please let me know in the comments.
+I'm always looking for better patterns to follow.